marcusoftnet/marcusoftnet.github.io/_posts/2007-01-10-futureforce-of-vasacorps.md

 I am so privilliged to be part of that group.
 They are some very nice and clever people and great things really happen when we get togheter.
-Like yesterday i thought i knew what was going to come out of the meeting but in the end something completely different but still very good came out instead.
+Like yesterday I thought I knew what was going to come out of the meeting but in the end something completely different but still very good came out instead.

-That felt so good - just think if i had known what we should decided before the meeting.
+That felt so good - just think if I had known what we should decided before the meeting.
 That would have been so boring.